-Edit A Video Using Quick Look on MacOS
+Edit A Video Using Quick Look on macOS

 Although the old Mac OS X Quick Look feature shared many similarities with the latest one, it lacked the edit feature.
 The editing feature on the Quick Look is not only for images and PDFs but for videos as well.
 Unfortunately, there is no way you can add doodles or signatures on a video.
 It allows you to trim the length of the video, however.

-In order to edit, you can tap the trim button aside the “Open with QuickTime Player” option.
+In order to edit, you can tap the trim button aside from the “Open with QuickTime Player” option.
 Then you can use the slider handles on the window to set the duration of the video and then tap the Done button when you are finished.

 Viewing An HTML File Using Quick Look

-Since the Quick Look feature supports almost every file types, you can even preview a web page or an HTML file using it.
+Since the Quick Look feature supports almost every file type, you can even preview a web page or an HTML file using it.
 The problem is that you could be able to see it only and, there will not be any editing option.
 Most of the CSS and additional stylings will be shown to an extent, but editing will be disabled within the Quick Look.